 The versatile and unpredictable sounds that the Buchla is capable of resonated with Smith’s love for nature and organic sounds.

-Since then Smith has released several albums, most notably EARS (2016) which features the Buchla and vocals.
+Smith has released several albums, most notably EARS (2016) which features the Buchla and vocals.
 Suzanne Ciani and Kaitlyn Aurelia Smith collaborated on a Buchla-focused release entitled Sungery.
 The release came out September 15, 2016 – only a few days before the passing of Don Buchla.

 What are the common threads between these artists?